rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

 When the list is empty, the app is a little boring, even if the background is visible.:
 ![empty background](../assets/empty-with-background.png)

-[DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html), and by extension [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html)supports a property called "emptyListWidget."
+[DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html), and by extension [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html) supports a property called "emptyListWidget."
 This widget will display whenever the list is empty.
 You can pass in any widget you like.
 For our purposes, we will add some centered text.

 ```
   @override